The Peninsula Beverly Hills

 The Peninsula Beverly Hills is a luxury, five-star hotel at the intersection of South Santa Monica Boulevard and Wilshire Boulevard.
 The hotel is part of The Peninsula Hotels, a chain owned by Hongkong and Shanghai Hotels.
 The Peninsula Beverly Hills was the second Peninsula branded hotel to open in the United States, with The Peninsula New York having opened three years earlier in 1988.

 When the hotel opened in 1991 it was the first new luxury hotel in Beverly Hills in 20 years.

 Location

 The hotel is located in the centre of Beverly Hills, near public amenities such as Beverly Gardens Park, Westfield Century City and the Los Angeles Country Club.
-The nearby shopping street Rodeo Drive is located within a five-minute distance.
+The nearby shopping street Rodeo Drive is located within a five-minute drive.
 The hotel is about a 35-minute drive from Los Angeles' main airport, LAX.